 The advice you’ll find on Realtek NICs is to turn off as much off that offloading as you can.
 So you’re really trading reliability for performance.
 With a Broadcom, you can have reliability and performance.

 I paid $9 for a used Broadcom NIC and got it in five days.
 That’s about what I’d pay for a new Realtek NIC, if I bought from a US seller, and I’d get it in a similar length of time.
 You can get Realteks cheaper if you order from China, but it will take 2-3 weeks to arrive.
 But I’d much rather have the used Broadcom card.
 It takes a while for the Realtek to develop problems, but eventually they always do.
+When a gigabit card refuses to run faster than 100 meg, my advice is to switch cables, and if that doesn’t work, swap the card.

 If you’re running Windows or Linux, a used Broadcom NIC is a real bargain.